joonhsong/JSNet/README.md

 ## JSNetwork

-This is a web application cloning messenger app.
-I intend to improve and develop it more so that people around me can use it.
+This is a web application intended to clone the messenger app.
+I want to improve and develop it more so that it is specialized to be useful among small groups of people.

 ## Special Thanks